hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 - You need a jumpstart on scaling automated prompts.
 - You also need to understand capabilities of databases that are available for your use.

-One approach is to use best of breed databases for the various uses of your project.
+One approach is to use best-of-breed databases for the various uses of your project.
 For example,  your sql database helps with some of your project data; your NoSQL database helps with your front-end development; and you expect to need a vector database for RAG.
 But if you do three separate servers, you risk adding too much foundational work before you can start to deliver.
 Introducing a new database often requires approvals and a plan to support that kind of database.

-The proof of concept docuemnted here is an attempt to use a reliable, scalable, secure, low-cost database for all three to avoid that overhead.
+The proof of concept documented here is an attempt to use a reliable, scalable, secure, low-cost database for all three to avoid that overhead.
 This simplifies the landscape in the short-term and may server long-term purposes.

 The full source code for this proof of concept is at [https://github.com/hoopdad/rag_in_python_postgresql/](https://github.com/hoopdad/rag_in_python_postgresql/)